 Arkansas's DWI (driving while intoxicated) laws prohibit operating or having actual physical control of a vehicle or motorboat while intoxicated or having a blood alcohol concentration (BAC) of .08% or greater.
 A driver can be in "actual physical control" of a vehicle without being in motion: simply having the ability to exert control over the vehicle is sufficient for a conviction.

 To determine whether a DWI is a first, second, or subsequent offense, all DWI convictions—including out-of-state DWI and DUI convictions—are counted.
-If the driver has two prior DWI convictions within the last five years, a new charge is considered a third offense (the lookback period is five years for license penalties).
+If the driver has two prior DWI convictions within the last ten years, a new charge is considered a third offense (the lookback period is five years for license penalties).
 A third offense DWI is a misdemeanor.
 Convicted motorists are typically looking at several months in jail, a large fine, and a substantial license suspension.

 This article discusses the specific penalties you'll face if convicted of a third DWI in Arkansas.

 Jail time.
 A third-offense DWI carries at least 90 days imprisonment with a maximum sentence of one year in jail.
 This minimum jail sentence is increased to 120 days in jail if the driver had a passenger who was under 16 years old in the car.
 However, the court can—for "good cause"—order community service in lieu of jail time.
 If ordered, the offender must perform 90 days of community service (or 120 days if a passenger was under the age of 16 was in the vehicle).